WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 15. Now read the [Post Install Notes](#postinstsllnotes)

 ## Post-Install-Notes
-- You must never disable the DNS otherwise your apps will revoke almost instantly
+- You must never disable the DNS otherwise your apps will get revoked almost instantly
 - Don't exit ESign while the app is being signed
+- Don't use Cowabunga Lite otherwise the DNS will disappear!
+There is a workaround, i'll make s guide soon

 ## Downloads
 [WhySooooFurious DNS Blocker](https://shorturl.at/fwIJk)